apollographql/apollo-client/docs/source/apollo-server/tools.md

 ## Schema creation

-The graphql-tools package allows you to create a GraphQLSchema instance from GraphQL schema language by using the function `createSchema`.
+The graphql-tools package allows you to create a GraphQLSchema instance from GraphQL schema language by using the function `generateSchema`.

-<h3 id="createSchema" title="createSchema">createSchema(typeDefinitions)</h3>
+<h3 id="generateSchema" title="generateSchema">generateSchema(typeDefinitions)</h3>

 **Function signature**
 ```
-import { createSchema } from 'graphql-tools';
+import { generateSchema } from 'graphql-tools';

-const jsSchema = createSchema(typeDefinitions);
+const jsSchema = generateSchema(typeDefinitions);
 ```

 `typeDefinitions` should be an array of GraphQL schema language strings or a function that takes no arguments and returns an array of GraphQL schema language strings.
 The order of the strings in the array is not important, but it must include a schema definition.
 The schema must define a query type, which means a minimal schema would look something like this: